Common Names: dandelion, lion’s tooth, blowball

-- The use of dandelion as a food is generally considered safe.
-However, some people are allergic to dandelion; allergic reactions are especially likely in people who are allergic to related plants such as ragweed, chrysanthemums, marigolds, and daisies.
-The safety of using dandelion supplements for health-related purposes is uncertain.
+- The use of dandelion in the amounts commonly found in food is generally considered safe.
+Less is known about the safety of taking it in larger amounts.
+Some people are allergic to dandelion; allergic reactions may be more likely in people who are allergic to related plants such as ragweed, chrysanthemums, marigolds, and daisies.

 Keep in Mind

 - Take charge of your health—talk with your health care providers about any complementary health approaches you use.
 Together, you can make shared, well-informed decisions.

 The NCCIH Clearinghouse provides information on NCCIH and complementary and integrative health approaches, including publications and searches of Federal databases of scientific and medical literature.
 The Clearinghouse does not provide medical advice, treatment recommendations, or referrals to practitioners.

 Toll-free in the U.S.: 1-888-644-6226

 tty (for deaf and hard-of-hearing callers):

 A service of the National Library of Medicine, PubMed® contains publication information and (in most cases) brief summaries of articles from scientific and medical journals.
 For guidance from NCCIH on using PubMed, see How To Find Information About Complementary Health Approaches on PubMed.